 Mise en Scene’s breakout album, Desire’s Despair (Pipe & Hat, 2012), was a rallying call that got the female forces noticed, and more importantly, heard.
 Produced by Howard Redekopp (Tegan & Sara), Howard Bilerman (Arcade Fire) and Tony Berg (Beck), the album took them on a roller coaster of a career kick-off.
 It lived on the !earshot Top 50 national charts in Canada for weeks, received a 2014 Sirius XM Indies Award nomination, as well as touring across Canada, to infamous American music hubs such as SXSW, and to the prestigious Primavera Sound festival in Barcelona, Spain.

 It was while playing at Canadian Music Week in Toronto that Mise en Scene was noticed by Dyllan Towle of Light Organ Records.
 Based in Vancouver, Light Organ represents Canadian talent with an independent edge, such as The Zolas and Mounties, a group featuring Hawksley Workman and members of Hot Hot Heat.

-After going through a rotating cast of bassists while touring Desire’s Despair, they finally came across Cory Hykawy.
-After Hykawy, the band began performing with a second guitar, adding an even fuller sound to their cool-kid buzz.
-Mise en Scene is set to release Still Life On Fire this year, and it couldn’t be a moment too soon.
+After going through a rotating cast of bassists while touring Desire’s Despair, they finally came across Hykawy.
+Shortly after Hykawy joined, the band also began performing with a second guitar, adding an even fuller sound to their cool-kid buzz.
+The result is Still Life On Fire, a record CBC Music calls “One of the most compelling albums you’ll hear this year”, and it couldn’t have come a moment too soon.
 The energy is infectious, caged and ready.

 “Still Life On Fire is the name of the album and that whole world…the songs, the band members, the album art, it’s a living thing,” Johnson says.
 “It’s not just the music.
 What is our intention.
 What do we want to say. ”